DIY Tall Outdoor Planter Boxes for the Garden

 We cut the 4″ x 4″ corner posts into 24″ blocks.
 These pieces are our wall supports.
 Then we laid the wall boards flush on the post, and screwed them together.
 Clamping the wall boards together helps keep them tight and in place while drilling so soil or water won’t leak out of the walls.

 On the opposite end of the wall boards, we set them on top of a post, leaving 2″ for additional wall boards.
 Then we screwed the ends into the post, and then screw another 2 wall boards into that same post.
 In the image below you’ll notice how the wall boards “share” a post.
 Make sure everything is clamped and flush before screwing them together.
-We made 4 of these 32′ long walls.
+We made 4 of these 32′ long walls for the tall outdoor planter boxes.

 Then with the help of another person, hold the sides of the walls up so you can measure the width you’d prefer.
 Ours is 30″, and we cut 4 wall boards for the short sides to finish off our frame.
 We screwed them into the posts and used clamps to keep everything tight and flush.
 A great tip is to set the frame on top of a scrap piece of wood to keep it all flush while securing it together.